 State and Commonwealth laws make it unlawful to:

-• ask a person with a disability to provide information or answer questions that might be used to discriminate against them – go to Disability discrimination and employment.
+• ask a person with a disability to provide information or answer questions that might be used to discriminate against them.
+For more information visit Disability discrimination and employment.

 • victimise a person because they have made a disability discrimination complaint.